anushkarao5/BrainTumorDetectionCNN/README.md

 Click [here](https://docs.google.com/document/d/1tONf-wTolvjdriQJEn178vQQC4XlJ6PoGlZtUC6LbvA/edit?usp=sharing) to learn more about the pre-trained models.

 ## Model Performance
-To evaluate model performance, let us see how well each classifier recognizes each type of tumor.
+To evaluate model performance, let us see how well each classifier recognizes each tumor type.

 **Gliomas**
 <p align="center">